taxjar/date_time_parser/test/fixture/playground_header.md

 ]
 ```

-Errors sometimes occur though when it can't parse the string
+Errors sometimes occur when it can't parse the input:

 ```elixir
 [